chpatton013/dotfiles2/README.md

   of the PATH
 * bootstrap script: curl|bash will download the current version of the dotfiles repo. potentially create ssh keys as well?
+* Replace any architecture-specific values (eg: `deb [arch=amd64...`) with calculated value; either ansible_architecture or the like, or capture the output of uname